mehtaharsh16/daniel.feldroy.com/posts/2008-10-day-2-of-2008-plone-conference.md

 - Create one true way and remove the other ways
 - embrace through the web but allow filesystem round-trip for deployment and collaboration

-<span style="font-weight: bold;">NASA Science case study by Katie Cunningham and Daniel Greenfeld</span>
+## NASA Science case study by Katie Cunningham and Daniel Greenfeld

 Yes!
 I helped present!